 Largest conservation area of the Chaco region

-“The law formalizes the protection of the Ñembi Guasu area, which together with National Parks Kaa Iya in Bolivia and Defensores del Chaco in Paraguay, forms the biggest conservation area of the Chaco region with more than 6 million hectares,” says Ivan Arnold, director of IUCN NL partner organization Nativa, who supported the process with the Charagua government.
+“The law formalizes the protection of the Ñembi Guasu area, which together with National Parks Kaa Iya in Bolivia and Defensores del Chaco in Paraguay, forms the biggest conservation area of the Chaco region with almost 6 million hectares,” says Ivan Arnold, director of IUCN NL partner organization Nativa, who supported the process with the Charagua government.

 Home of the Guaraní

 “The delimitation and consolidation of Ñembi Guasu is not just about conservation, it is also about the wellbeing of the Indigenous Guaraní people,” said Adhemar Flores, a member of the Indigenous Autonomous Government of Charagua, when he announced the approval of the law.
 “We are conserving our home, home of our children and future generations.”

 “The protected areas in Charagua were designed to maintain the subsistence of the Guaraní,” says Jose Avila from the Indigenous Autonomous Government.
 “Kaa Iya National Park was created in accordance with the Guarani people’s vision and also Ñembi Guasu will protect their natural resources, tradition, culture and other values.”

 Ñembi Guasu will also maintain land for the Ayoreo population, thought to be the only uncontacted Indigenous people south of the Amazon.
 Traditionally hunter-gatherers, the small group is increasingly threatened by loss of territory.